 Can I carry over annual leave to next year?

-The government has introduced a temporary new law allowing employees and workers to carry over up to 4 weeks’ paid holiday over a 2-year period.
+The government has introduced a temporary new law allowing employees and workers to carry over up to 4 weeks’ paid holiday from 2020 over a 2-year period.
 This law applies for any holiday the employee does not take because of coronavirus, for example if:

 • You have been self-isolating or too sick to take holiday before the end of your leave year